keirsalterego/mxnish-me/JOURNAL_AUTOMATION.md

 # Journal Automation Setup

-Your Obsidian journal entries are now automatically synced to your portfolio website at mxnish.me.
+Your Obsidian journal entries are automatically synced, committed, and pushed to your portfolio website at mxnish.me.
 Here's how the system works and how to use it.

 ## How It Works

 1. **Write** journal entries in `obsidian/journal/yyyy-mm-dd.md`
 2. **Automatic Sync** copies files to `src/content/journal/`
+3. **Frontmatter Guard** auto-adds YAML if missing
-3. **Git Integration** commits and pushes changes automatically
+4. **Git Integration** commits and pushes changes automatically
-4. **Live Website** updates on your portfolio
+5. **Live Website** updates on your portfolio

 ## File Structure